clovismnogueira/WebSrcEngine/README.md

 # WebSrcEngine
-This application is built using JAVA, JS, BootStrap and JQuery.
+This application is built using JAVA (JSoup + JSon) , JS, BootStrap and JQuery.
 The Application consists of below functionalities:
 1. Web Crawler - which is gathering the string tokens from a URL recursively.
    Currently we have limit the scope of URL crawling to be 10,000 .
 But can easily be changed.